susanemcg/DigitalSecurityForJournalists/the_strategies/when_linkability_is_acceptable.md

 to light.
 In the majority of cases, the risk you take is not your own.

 > “We’re allowed to make choices about risks to ourselves, not our
-> sources.”\
+> sources.”
 > –Jonathan Stray

 ### Encrypt to Protect

 The main key to protecting your communications with known sources is
-simple: Encrypt, encrypt, encrypt.<sup>[43](footnotes/README.html#fn43)</sup> Where encryption isn’t possible for legal, technical, or resource reasons, consider communication alternatives that may be more familiar to your correspondents or have better legal protections, such as postal mail.
+simple: Encrypt, encrypt, encrypt.<sup>[44](footnotes/README.html)</sup>
+Where encryption isn’t possible for legal, technical, or resource reasons, consider communication alternatives that may be more familiar to your correspondents or have better legal protections, such as postal mail.

 No matter the communication method, there is a good range of solutions out there for all kinds of devices.
 Android devices tend to have a